 1-1.
-Design a SR latch by using the code shown above.
+Design a SR latch (you can base it on the example shown above).
 Synthesize the design and view the RTL schematic of the synthesized design.
 Develop a testbench to test (see waveform below) and validate the design.
 Simulate the design.
 Assign S input to SW0 and R input to SW1.
 Assign Q to LED0 and Qbar to LED1.
 Implement the design and verify the functionality in hardware.